Data-driven life science research

 The SciLifeLab Data Platform was built and is maintained by the SciLifeLab Data Centre and our partners.
 We welcome any questions on any element of the platform.
 Please get in touch with us by emailing firstname.lastname@example.org or by sending us a message using our contact form.

 The SciLifeLab Data Platform technical environment is dedicated to hosting web-based computational tools and databases related to data-driven life science research.
-This will include compute-intensive software and large-volume datasets.
+This includes compute-intensive software and large-volume datasets.
 User-oriented services offered as part of the SciLifeLab Data Platform are available to any individual affiliated with a Swedish institution.
 No affiliation to SciLifeLab is necessary.
-Services oriented at data-producing facilities are available to SciLifeLab infrastructure units, but enquiries from others are welcome.

 The SciLifeLab Data Platform website is available at data.scilifelab.se.
 It aims to showcase and promote services and research related to data-driven life science in Sweden, as well as relevant events, training, and community-driven initiatives.